realityforge/geolatte-geom-eclipselink/README.md

 [![Build Status](https://secure.travis-ci.org/realityforge/geolatte-geom-eclipselink.png?branch=master)](http://travis-ci.org/realityforge/geolatte-geom-eclipselink)

 [Geolatte](http://www.geolatte.org/) is a small, focused java GIS project.
-This library adds converters for persisting and loading Geolatte types using the Eclipselink jpa provider.
+This library adds converters for persisting and loading Geolatte types using the Eclipselink jpa provider and either sql server or postgres as the database.

-Currently support is restricted to Postgres but it is expected that SQL Server support will be added in the near future.

 NOTE: This was intended to be used for EE6 variant of elipselink.
 For EE7 and later versions please use the [geolatte-geom-jpa](https://github.com/realityforge/geolatte-geom-jpa) project.